gleechi/gleechi.github.io/pages/0.15.0/unity/external_controllers/unity_vg_ec_unityinteractionhand.md

  * You have the "XR Interaction Toolkit" package installed into your Unity project.
  * You have selected "OpenXR" as the Plugin-Provider in Project Settings -> XR Plugin Management
  * if you use Oculus, you use it through "OpenXR" (Oculus -> Tools -> OVR Utilitites Plugin -> Set OVR to OpenXR)

+If these requirements are met, you will be able to use the "VG_EC_UnityInteractionHand" controller profile to setup your [MyVirtualGrasp](unity_component_myvirtualgrasp.0.15.0.html#controller-profile) configuration (otherwise an error will appear on the console).

+{% include image.html file="unity/unity_vg_ec_unityinteractionhand.png" alt="VG Controller profile in Unity." caption="VG Controller profile in Unity." %}

 ## Functionality